NayamAmarshe/MagLit/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Read more about [API routes](https://nextjs.org/docs/api-routes/introduction).

 MagLit uses Firebase Firestore as a database.
-You must first create a new Firebase project, then a file with the name `.env.local` in root directory of the project and fill the details as mentioned in `.ENV.LOCAL_EXAMPLE`.
+You must first create a new Firebase project, then a file with the name `.env.local` in root directory of the project and fill the details as mentioned in `.env.local.example`.

 ## If you like the project